VD39/subsonic-player/README.md

 Settings in this application can be configured at two levels.
 Environment variables establish default values that apply to all users across all devices (ideal for Docker deployments sharing a single server).
 These defaults can be overridden at an individual user level via localStorage when a setting is changed in the UI; the environment variable then acts as the fallback value.

-All environment variables are optional. `NUXT_PUBLIC_SERVER_URL` pre-fills the server URL so users can bypass the login screen.
+All environment variables are optional. `NUXT_PUBLIC_SERVER_URL` pre-fills the server URL so users can bypass entry at the login screen.
 Every other variable defines an app default that users can subsequently override in the UI.

 ### Connection & Build